Updated May 2020

 Alternatively, you can opt not to do a full count of later preferences, and instead take a sample and apply that.
-So if you take a small bundle of votes for an eliminated candidate with 2000 votes in total, and 8% of the next preferences go to Jane Bloggs, you just fire over 160 votes.
+So if you take a small bundle of votes for a successfully elected candidate with a 2000 vote surplus to transfer, and 8% of the next preferences go to Jane Bloggs, you just fire over 160 votes.
 But that’s imprecise and in Ireland it’s not unheard of for candidates in tight races to demand recounts on a different sample.

-In Scotland, where we like our election results both quick and perfectly accurate, we decided to ditch hand counts and go for computerisation.
+In Scotland, where we like our election results both quick and perfectly accurate, we decided to forego hand counts in favour of computerisation, at least for full elections.
 That means you usually know the makeup of every council in Scotland within 24 hours of polls closing, with absolute certainty about transfers.
 But computers have been a great addition for another reason.
 A really useful side effect of this is that you end up with a wealth of public data that it isn’t feasible to collect for any other election.

 For example, anyone can access a complete list of votes broken down by individual ballot box in each ward – which you can then use to identify areas where a given party did particularly well or badly.
 Another of these documents, the Preference Profile Report, is what I use to do my single councillor re-calcs.
 Here’s an excerpt from Clackmannanshire South’s;

-As you can see in the above image, it’s a mind bendingly dull and at first glance really cryptic document.
+As you can see in the above image, it’s an excruciatingly dull and at first glance really cryptic document.
 It’s just a list of numbers; what on earth do they mean?
 Well, those numbers represent absolutely every single ballot that was counted and the exact order candidates were marked.
 The first number on each line tells us how many ballots were marked in this order, numbers after are the order candidates were marked, and a 0 means no further preferences.

 So the first line tells us that 12 voters decided to only vote for the first candidate on the ballot.
 Second from bottom tells us 2 voters marked candidates 1, 2, 3 and 7 in that order, then no more.
 And we can see that 3 voters actually opted to rank candidates as they were on the ballot, 1, 2, 3, 4, 5, 6, 7!
 This goes on for lines and lines and lines, showing every single ballot.